Totchinuko/apiconan.totchinuko.fr/patches/admin.0.7.x.md

 - Trader NPC will now drop or give back the item in storage when its dismantled or picked up respectively.
 `0.7.10`
-- It was previously possible to edit a script without the script edition permission
+- It was previously possible to edit a script without the script edition permission `0.7.12`
+- Pasting a ruleset into a script parameter was not saved properly